 - Check for desired doneness with a fork.
 When it comes to air fryers, the cooking time will depend on the thickness of the fish and the model used.
 The best way to check is with a fork to see if it flakes off easily.

 - Pre heat your air fryer before adding the seasoned fillets This helps to cook the fish evenly and speed up the cooking process and gives a crispier edge.

 - Don’t over crowd your basket.
 This will affect the hot air circulating around rapidly and will not help the skin crisp up.
 Air fry in batches if necessary.

 - Remove moisture in the salmon: Make sure to pat dry the pieces well on all sides before seasoning.
-This will help to crisp up.
+This will help it crisp up.

 - Cook skin-side down: Make sure to cook skin side down and it does not need to be flipped.